2. Scalar types and control structures in Python#

 ## 2.0

-7 / 3 # float division (the result is always of the type float)
+7 / 3 # float division (results are always of the type float)

 ## 2.3333333333333335